vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 #### Claims

 **Header claim validation policy**: You can select a policy that allows you to validate a claim.
-The header value is made available to the policy via the `${jwt.header}` message attribute, e.g. the following selector returns jwk claim from the header `${jwt.header.jwk}`.
+The header value is made available to the policy via the `${jwt.header}` message attribute.
+For example, the following selector returns a `jwk` claim from the header: `${jwt.header.jwk}`.
 If a JWT Header claim policy is defined, the validation of the claim works as follows:

-* Successful: The policy will be invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
+* Successful: The policy is invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
 * Fail: The failure path from the JWT Verify filter is executed.
-*

 **Type & Content Type Headers**: You can add a list of acceptable "typ" headers and a list of acceptable "cty" headers.
 The headers will be validated against the "typ" and "cty" header values present in the JWT being processed.

 The list of acceptable headers for either "typ" or "cty" must entirely match an incoming JWT header value.
 For example, an incoming token with a content type `json` will not match an `application/json` string in the accepted list.